aaronbloomfield/pdr/labs/lab03/index.md

 ### Hints ###

 In the past, students have run into a few problems with this lab.
 We list them here in an effort to prevent these particular problems from being encountered again.

-- When compiling your code, remember to compile ALL of your cpp files in the compile command: `clang++ postfixCalculator.cpp, testPostfixCalc.cpp`
+- When compiling your code, remember to compile ALL of your cpp files in the compile command: `clang++ postfixCalculator.cpp, testPostfixCalc.cpp`.
+Or you can use `clang++ *.cpp`
 - Remember to put `using namespace std;` at the top of EACH file you write.
 Even if you don't use anything from the standard namespace, putting that at the top of the file will not hurt.